isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* In a template, flag an unqualified call to a non-member function that passes a variable of dependent type when there is a non-member function of the same name in the template's namespace.
+* In a template, flag an unqualified call to a nonmember function that passes a variable of dependent type when there is a nonmember function of the same name in the template's namespace.

 ## <a name="SS-temp-hier"></a>T.temp-hier: Template and hierarchy rules: